ohait/forego/ctx/README.md

 # `ctx`

-We expand from `context.Context` with few features and quality of life:
+We expand from `context.Context` with a few features and quality-of-life helpers:
-* mostly we assume we always want a `ctx.C` everywhere: because tracing, span, tags, loggers, etc
+* `ctx.C` is a thin alias over `context.Context` so call sites read `c ctx.C`
+* helpers such as `WithCancel`, `WithValue`, `WithTimeout`, … keep everything in terms of `ctx.C`
-* contexts are not just for cancel, they can store environment, configuration and setting and overrides on each requests
+* contexts are not just for cancel—they carry tags, loggers, span data, configuration and per-request overrides

 ## Why `c ctx.C` instead of `ctx context.Context`?